If you want to know about the Roman architecture or Indus valley civilization or evolution of Vedic civilization, please click the link.

 - City Fort

-There are quiet a number of books written by ancient authors about town planning in India.
+There are quite a number of books written by ancient authors about town planning in India.
 Also known as ‘VASTU SHASHTRA’ (TOWN PLANNING SCIENCE)

 - Dandaka, Literally means a village that resemble, a staff.
 Its streets are straight and cross each other at right angles at the center, running west to east, and south to north.